Guidelines and Deadlines

 - A grade of “B+” or above in Sociology 493/Anthropology 493

 - Oral presentation of the thesis at the College Academic Conference

 Departmental Honors are conferred upon successful completion of the Honors Program.
 This includes presenting in a panel at the annual Academic Conference and submitting the final copy of the thesis.
 You will receive your final grade after you have submitted a final copy of your thesis to your advisor, reader, and the department.
 It is customary also to give a final copy to the reader.
-The department will keep your thesis with other honors theses in Beaven 220, the administrative assistant’s office.
-These should be paper-bound copies with the cover page listing the title, abstract, date, your name, and the name and signature of the thesis advisor and reader.
+The department will keep your thesis with other honors theses electronically.
+These should be electronic copies with the cover page listing the title, abstract, date, your name, and the name and signature of the thesis advisor and reader(s)

 During Junior Year

 - Talk with department faculty about ideas and brainstorm about topics for honors research